-Everybody knows the picturesque Mouse island or Pontikonisi as the locals call it, at the entrance of Gulf of Halikiopoulos, front of the airport runway, along with the neighboring Vlacherna.
+Everybody knows the picturesque Mouse Island or Pontikonisi as the locals call it, at the entrance of the Gulf of Halikiopoulos, in front of the airport runway, along with the neighboring Vlacherna.

 It is the most characteristic landscape of Corfu.

-Due to the fact that Pantokrator church was actually a monastery with monks, typically visits for the monastery are restricted except only at the 6th of August, when the Church is celebrating.
+Due to the fact that Pantokrator church was actually a monastery with monks, visits to the monastery are restricted except only on the 6th of August, when the Church is celebrating.

-The rest of the island thought can be visited at any time as from the beach below Kanoni and the Vlacherna island, several small boats sail there regularly.
+But in reality, the church remains open to the public all year round.
+The rest of the island can be visited at any time via some small boats that sail regularly from the beach below Kanoni and the Vlacherna island.

 The name probably came from the size and especially the shape of the island as it looks from above, although in our opinion the island even with a large dose of imagination does not look at all like a mouse.

-Another theory says that at 11th century in the monastery there were many monks from Pontos area, so in the beginning the name was Pontonisi that transformed to Pontikonisi, this sounds more convincing about the origin of the name.
+Another theory says that in the 11th century in the monastery there were many monks from the Pontos area, so in the beginning, the name was Pontonisi which transformed into Pontikonisi, which sounds more convincing about the origin of the name.

-The island also resembles like a boat, so the following mythological approach suits nicely.
+The island also resembles a boat, so the following mythological approach suits nicely.

 This petrified boat according to Greek mythology is the Mouse Island.

-It is a small islet opposite Pontikonisi and it is connected with Kanoni via a 300 meters small walk-path.
+It is a small islet opposite Pontikonisi and it is connected with Kanoni via a 300-meter small walk path.

 The Church has an impressive woodcut temple and beautiful frescoes inside.

-Vlacherna islet is small, only about half the size of Mouse island but it looks about the same because most photos are taken from Kanoni with which is closer.
+Vlacherna islet is small, only about half the size of Mouse Island but it looks about the same because most photos are taken from Kanoni which is closer.